 2."Landscape Architect's Pocket Book (Routledge Pocket Books)" by Siobhan Vernon and Nicola Garmory

-“Landscape Architect’s Pocket Book (Routledge Pocket Books)” Book Review: This book is for professionals, students and anyone with an interest in landscape architecture and design in general will find it fascinating and eminently practical.
-This book gives a comprehensive introduction to the nature and practice of landscape architecture, the professional skills required and the latest developments.
-Covering all the major topics, including hard landscaping, soft landscaping as well as planning and legislation, the pocket book also includes a handy glossary of key terms, useful calculations and helpful contacts.
+“Landscape Architect’s Pocket Book (Routledge Pocket Books)” Book Review: This book is great for professionals, students, and anyone interested in landscape architecture and design.
+It is fascinating and very practical.
+The book provides a thorough introduction to landscape architecture, including the skills needed and the latest advancements.
+It covers all the important topics like hard landscaping, soft landscaping, planning, and legislation.
+It even includes a helpful glossary of key terms, useful calculations, and useful contacts.
+It’s a handy pocket book that has everything you need to know in one place.

 3."Time-Saver Standards for Landscape Architecture" by Charles Harris and Nicholas Dines